Routing

 await using var scope = ctx.Services.CreateAsyncScope();

-var service = scope.GetRequiredService<ItemService>();
+var service = scope.ServiceProvider.GetRequiredService<ItemService>();

-return await service.GetAllAsync();
+return await new ResultBox(service.GetAllAsync());

 });